mbeps/artificial-intelligence-university-notes/Machine Learning/Week 5.md

 **1. Limited decision boundaries**: Linear classifiers can only create linear decision boundaries (straight lines in 2D, planes in 3D, hyperplanes in higher dimensions).

 ![image](https://github.com/user-attachments/assets/65079311-50be-49df-925f-5f3417179e63)

+> Diagram showing data that cannot be separated by a linear boundary

 **2. Poor generalization**: A linear classifier that perfectly separates training data might be too close to some examples, making it sensitive to slight variations and leading to poor generalization.